Trangle12/CLIP-ICS/README.md

 ### Method
 ![CCAFL](imgs/overview.png)

-This is an official code implementation of "CLIP-based Camera-Agnostic Feature Learning for Intra-camera Person Re-Identification".
+This is an official code implementation of "CLIP-based Camera-Agnostic Feature Learning for Intra-camera Supervised Person Re-Identification".

 ### Update Time
 -- 2024 We will release the code when the paper is accepted.